mtgingrass/devgin2/content/post/2021-03-13-government-career-e1-to-gs-14-my-path.en.md

   - 301 series
   - Regulatory Informatics Specialists
 cover: /post/2021-03-13-government-career-e1-to-gs-14-my-path.en_files/Mark Gingrass Government Photo Retirement.jpg
-summary: How to Advance in the Government – from E-1 to GS-14 Fast.
+summary: Advance in the Government – from E-1 to GS-14 Fast.
 Why is there a photo of me on top of El Peñón de Guatapé?
 To show that I live a comfortable life due to my career decisions.
 You can too.
 Click to read more.
 ---

 # How to Advance in the Government – from E-1 to GS-14 Fast